 - Ponytails must be sealed in a ziplock bag

 Chai Lifeline offers many services for families of ill children, besides just making wigs for children at no charge to the child’s family.
 Besides hair donations, they offer activities for families, trips, counseling, education assistance, and much more.
-For their hair donation, they require:
+For their hair donation, they require hair to be:

-- Hair ponytail or braids should be placed in a zip lock back once cut
+- Once braided or in a ponytail, placed in a zip lock back once cut

 You can find out where to send your hair donation to Chai Lifeline here!